JereNwa/learn-to-code-in-html/README.md

 * A modern interface (thanks to [Markdowncss](https://github.com/Markdowncss)' CSS stylesheet for Markdown files.

 ## Licensing and Copyright
-learn-to-code-in-html and the Modest CSS stylesheet are both under the MIT License.
+learn-to-code-in-html is under the MIT License.

 Copyright (c) 2025 JereNwa

+The Modest CSS stylesheet is under the MIT License.

+San Fransico font (c) Apple, Inc.